 - All information for your planning: 21 days Road Trip Iceland >

 This country will challenge you hard enough with its beauty not to cry while you are driving along abounded roads listening to pure Icelandic music.
 But believe us, you will cry.
 Tears are a part of Iceland.
 Tears of joy and happiness to be in uncountable one-time moments that will belong only to you.

 Contact: Tel.: +354 562 7000

-The unrealistically beautiful scenery of the glacier ice has inspired a lot of Hollywood movies to take place in this special natural setting.
+The unrealistically beautiful scenery of the glacier ice has inspired many Hollywood movies to take place in this special natural setting.
 Do you remember for example the Sci-fi blockbuster Interstellar?
 Yes, you are right when you think about the frozen planet!